 Spirituality, Culture and World Views in Mental Health Recovery is a recorded webinar by Dr. Sharon Smith.
 She also offers a list of resources at https://www.psyrehab.ca/documents/embed/ac6cd.

-Shades of Awakening is a community platform that provides a compassionate container to explore all things related to Spiritual Emergence(y) and Transformational Crisis.
-This group also has 5000 members sharing on the Shades of Awakening Facebook page.
+Shades of Awakening is a community that provides a compassionate container to explore all things related to Spiritual Emergence(y) and Transformational Crisis.
+Check out the Shades of Awakening Facebook page.

 Rethinking Madness is a book by Paris Williams, which can be downloaded for free.
 “In Rethinking Madness, Dr. Paris Williams takes the reader step by step on a highly engaging journey of discovery, exploring how the mainstream understanding of schizophrenia has become so profoundly misguided, while crafting a much more accurate and hopeful vision of madness.
 As this vision unfolds, we discover a deeper sense of appreciation for the profound wisdom and resilience that lies within all of our beings, even those we may think of as being deeply disturbed, while also coming to the unsettling realization of just how thin the boundary is between so called madness and so called sanity.”

 Am I Bipolar or Waking Up?
 By Sean Blackwell, explores the spiritual aspects of “bipolar disorder.”
 Sean writes based on his own experiences and then over 10 years of exploring the topic and helping others recover.
 This book is available as a free download at this site, and there are also links to lots of videos.